Almost everywhere you go, someone is always asking for a PSA birth certificate.

 1. The PSA doesn’t have copies of birth certificates of people born before 1945

-If you’re requesting the birth certificate of someone born prior to 1945, the PSA will only issue you a Negative Results Certification which means no record of birth can be found in their archives.
+If you’re requesting the birth certificate of someone born before 1945, the PSA will only issue you a Negative Results Certification, which means no birth record can be found in their archives.

 After securing the Negative Results Certification from PSA, you are left with three options to obtain the birth certificate of someone born before 1945:

 - Proceed to the local civil registrar with jurisdiction over the person’s place of birth to check if they have a copy of the birth records in their archives.
-There’s a very slim chance that they have managed to keep a copy of a very old record of birth but in case they have, follow this procedure for the Endorsement.
+There’s a very slim chance that they have managed to keep a copy of a very old birth record, but if they have, follow the procedure for the Endorsement (see FAQ section).

-- If both the PSA and the local civil registrar can’t retrieve any record of birth, then inquire at the local civil registrar if you can get a birth certificate through filing a late or delayed registration of birth.
+- If neither the PSA nor the local civil registrar can retrieve any birth record, then inquire at the local civil registrar if you can get a birth certificate through filing a late or delayed birth registration.

-- In case a late registration of birth is not possible, you can also try your luck at the National Archives of the Philippines.
+- If a late birth registration is impossible, you can also try your luck at the National Archives of the Philippines.
 Once there’s a copy of the birth certificate found in their archives, this copy will undergo the process of Reconstruction, after which the final copy of the birth certificate will be sent to the PSA for encoding.
-The National Archives is located on the 1st & 6th Floor, PPL Building, 1000, U.N.
+The National Archives is on the 1st & 6th Floor, PPL Building, 1000, U.N.
 Avenue, corner, 1007 San Marcelino St, Manila, 1007 Metro Manila.

 2. You may file for “advance endorsement” if you want to get a copy of your newly born child’s birth certificate

-Birth certificates of babies who were born recently can’t be processed on a regular schedule because the new birth records usually go through a “posting period” first.
+Birth certificates of babies born recently can’t be processed immediately because the new birth records usually go through a “posting period” first.

 If you want to request your baby’s birth certificate through the standard procedure, do it after the following “posting period”:

-- 2 to 4 months after the date of birth, if the birth occurred within Metro Manila.
+- 2 to 4 months after birth if the birth occurred within Metro Manila.

-- At least 6 months after the date of birth, if the birth occurred in the province/outside Metro Manila.
+- At least 6 months after birth, if the birth occurred in the province/outside Metro Manila.

-Meanwhile, if you can’t wait for this posting period and you need to obtain your newly born child’s birth certificate as soon as possible, you may file for “advance endorsement” at the local civil registrar (LCR) of the city/municipality where your child was born.
+Meanwhile, suppose you can’t wait for this posting period and need to obtain your newly born child’s birth certificate as soon as possible.
+In that case, you may file for “advance endorsement” at the local civil registrar (LCR) of the city/municipality where your child was born.

-Although it comes with a fee, the advance endorsement enables the LCR to endorse a copy of the birth certificate to the Philippine Statistics Authority (PSA) ahead of the regular schedule of submission of birth records.
+Although it comes with a fee, the advance endorsement enables the LCR to endorse a copy of the birth certificate to the Philippine Statistics Authority (PSA) ahead of the regular submission schedule of birth records.

 3. Filipinos born abroad can also get a PSA birth certificate

-After the registration of birth at the Philippine Consulate, the child’s birth record is then transmitted to the Consular Records Division of the Department of Foreign Affairs (DFA) – Manila.
+After the birth registration at the Philippine Consulate, the child’s birth record is transmitted to the Consular Records Division of the Department of Foreign Affairs (DFA) – Manila.

-All the civil registry documents, including birth records, are then forwarded to the PSA usually on a quarterly basis.
-You can only request the PSA birth certificate at least two months after the PSA received the birth record from DFA.
+All the civil registry documents, including birth records, are forwarded to the PSA, usually every quarter.
+You can only request the PSA birth certificate at least two months after the PSA receives the birth record from DFA.

 If you’re requesting a birth certificate owned by you or anyone born abroad, you will need to obtain the following information from DFA Manila’s Consular Records Division:

-Send the above information to [email protected] so that the PSA can start searching and retrieving your birth records ahead of time.
+Send the above information to [email protected] so the PSA can search and retrieve your birth records beforehand.

-4. The NSO Birth Certificate is still accepted by DFA for passport application
+4. DFA still accepts the NSO Birth Certificate for passport application

-If you check the updated list of requirements for the Philippine passport application, you’ll see that it includes an original Philippine Statistics Authority (PSA) Authenticated Birth Certificate on Security Paper (SECPA).
+Check the updated list of requirements for the Philippine passport application.
+It includes an original Philippine Statistics Authority (PSA) Authenticated Birth Certificate on Security Paper (SECPA).

 In other words, you don’t need to request a new PSA copy if you already have the older NSO copy, provided that the latter is still in good condition and doesn’t have tampered entries.